renoise/tools/Tools/com.renoise.Noodletrap.xrnx/README.md

   FEATURE More precisely laid out phrase bar (vLib integration) CHANGE MIDI/Note events optionally logged to terminal (can be specified in Settings)
-  FIXED Disallow recording when there is no room (issue#141) FIXED Sometimes, error occurs when deleting phrases in 'bar' (issue#141) FIXED Error when opening tool without active instrument (issue#129 + issue#76)
+  CHANGE Disable PC keyboard input by default, show "warning" when enabling FIXED Sometimes, error occurs when deleting phrases in 'bar' (issue#141) FIXED Disallow recording when there is no room (issue#141) FIXED Error when opening tool without active instrument (issue#129 + issue#76)

 v0.98 - 10 May 2016